Gretna woman 'out in the trenches' with her tree company

 She earned an arborist license from the Nebraska Arborist Association.
 She has a pesticide license as well, she said, so she can treat trees responsibly and organically.
 She also has a commercial driver's license.

-She said she loves meeting clients and working with them on their goals for their property.
+She loves meeting clients and working with them on their goals for their property.
 No one has seemed surprised that a woman co-owns the business.

 Elaine Stough of Bellevue said she was impressed with the work done in her yard.
 Nakai’s company was reasonable, on time and cleaned up.